Aboriginal Art Certificate

 Hours: 75

-The course involves the development of beadwork skills and knowledge, with a specific focus on North American Aboriginal beadwork styles & Techniques.
-Three main styles of beadwork will be covered; loom, lazy stitch and appliqué as well as several related techniques.
-Materials and supplies needed for beadwork will be examined with an emphasis on the various types of beads available.
+The course involves the development of beadwork skills and knowledge with a focus on North American Indigenous beadwork styles & Techniques.
+Three main styles of beadwork will be covered: loom, lazy stitch and appliqué, along with several related techniques.
+Materials and supplies needed for beadwork, will be examined with an emphasis on the various types of beads available.
 Skills in beadwork will be developed through the creation of samples and projects.

 • CARVING I